MrMatOrg/mrmat-hello-kotlin/README.md

 ### SAST

 SAST is provided by [detekt](https://detect.dev) straight in the main `.github/workflows/build.yml` workflow.
-A desirable alternative to this would be Qodana, but it currently hangs.